 While some weaknesses of e-learning languages are apparent, the advantages far outweigh the disadvantages.

-Of all varieties of online language courses, smartphone apps and desktop software are getting popular because of their ease of use, studying at their comfort, affordability, variety of options, and versatility.
+Of all varieties of online language courses, smartphone apps and desktop software are getting popular because of their ease of use, ease of studying, comfort, affordability, variety of options, and versatility.

-Despite the many perks offered by language apps, there are some well-known drawbacks linked with it.
+Despite the many perks language apps offer, some well-known drawbacks are linked.

 For example, smartphone apps are impersonal and provide little to no feedback.
-You require lots of self-discipline and self-control not to get distracted.
+You must exercise great self-discipline and self-control to avoid getting distracted.

 You cannot accomplish any meaningful level of competency.
 For that reason alone, this should be the start, not the end.

-Most organizations gear their software towards the beginner’s level and primarily focus on vocabulary and phrases.
+Most organizations gear their software towards the beginner’s level, primarily focusing on vocabulary and phrases.

 This often gives many inexperienced learners a false sense of success and realism.